-Students should consult with the University of Maryland Thesis and Dissertation Style Guide (http://www.gradschool.umd.edu/students/academic-progress/thesis-and-dissertation-filing) to ensure that they are following the correct formatting guidelines for the dissertation.
+Students should consult with the University of Maryland Thesis and Dissertation Style Guide to ensure that they are following the correct formatting guidelines for the dissertation.

 Dissertations are to be submitted to the Graduate School in electronic format after final approval of the dissertation by the Dissertation Examining Committee.
-Please refer to the University of Maryland Electronic Thesis and Dissertation (ETD) website at http://www.etdadmin.com/cgi-bin/school?siteld=76 for the details of this process.
+Please refer to the University of Maryland Electronic Thesis and Dissertation (ETD) website for the details of this process.